p55t/eb-tomcat-snakes/README.md

 The **Search** page lets you perform a basic search for a movie with full name matches only.

 ## Database Use
 The application can connect to an RDS DB instance that is part of your Elastic Beanstalk environment, or an independent RDS DB instance that you launched outside of Elastic Beanstalk.

-To connect to an external DB instance, configure Environment Properties for each of the connection variables (RDS_HOST, etc), or store the full connection string in a JSON file in Amazon S3.
+**OPTIONAL** To connect to an external DB instance, configure Environment Properties for each of the connection variables (RDS_HOST, etc), or store the full connection string in a JSON file in Amazon S3.

-For the latter method, a configuration file is included under ``src/.ebextensions/inactive`` that you can modify to download the connection object from S3.
-When the configuration file is updated to point at your bucket and object, and moved into the ``src/.ebextensions`` folder, Elastic Beanstalk downloads the file to the EC2 instance running your application during deployment.
-When the application attempts to create a database connection, it will look for the file and use the connection string that it specifies to connect to the database prior to reading environment variables.

 The application looks for a table named movies.
 If it doesn't find one, it creates a new table and seeds it a with a few entries read from a JSON file included in the source bundle.

-### DB Instance Administration
-To manage the RDS DB instance, first connect to an instance in your environment with SSH.
-If you did not choose an SSH key during environment creation, you can assign one with the EB CLI.
-Run ``eb config`` and type a key name in the ``EC2KeyName`` field under ``settings``.
-If you don't have an SSH key, run ``eb init -i`` and create an SSH key when prompted.

-If you want to clear the Movies table or test changes to the table initialization code, connect to the DB instance from an instance in your environment to run administrator commands.

-Run ``eb ssh`` to connect to an instance:

-	~\eb-tomcat-snakes$ eb ssh

-Install the PostgreSQL client:

-	[ec2-user@ip-555-55-55-555 ~]$ sudo yum install postgresql94

-Connect to the RDS DB instance:

-	[ec2-user@ip-555-55-55-555 ~]$ psql --dbname=ebdb --host=*DB_INSTANCE_HOSTNAME* --username=*DB_USERNAME*

-Read ``Movies`` table:

-	ebdb=> SELECT * FROM movies;

-Delete ``Movies`` table (WARNING: Deletes ``Movies`` table):

-	ebdb=> DROP TABLE Movies;

-Exit psql:

-	ebdb=> \q

-Exit SSH:

-	[ec2-user@ip-555-55-55-555 ~]$ exit

 ## Log4j
 The application uses Log4j to generate a log file named ``snakes.log``.
 The project includes a configuration file in ``src/.ebextensions`` that configures Elastic Beanstalk to include ``snakes.log`` when you request tailed logs.